Yassıada trials: Democrat Izmir Case (12 January 1961 – 5 May 1961)

 Eight of the 24 defendants who were tried for the crime of "inciting the public to destroy the printing house of the Demokrat İzmir newspaper on May 2, 1959" were acquitted, and 16 defendants, including Adnan Menderes, were convicted.

 University Incidents Case (February 2, 1961 – July 27, 1961)

 Student protests took place in Istanbul on 28 April and in Ankara on 29 April 1960.
-Approximately 40 students were injured in the events that broke out in Istanbul and :tr:Turan Emeksiz, a student of Istanbul University Faculty of Forestry, was killed by a police bullet of the police.
+Approximately 40 students were injured in the events that broke out in Istanbul and Turan Emeksiz, a student of Istanbul University Faculty of Forestry, was killed by a police bullet of the police.
 118 defendants were tried in this case.
 In addition to Democrat Party ministers, some members of the Armed Forces and Police officers were also accused.
 84 of the 118 defendants who were tried for the crime of unlawfully raiding the university, opening fire on the public and declaring martial law against the law were convicted and 34 of them were acquitted.